Order of Visit: High Point #25

 However, in 2007, additional survey by the Delaware Geological Survey (DGS) and National Geodeic Survey (NGS) indicated that several areas about 300 yards west of the Ebright Road had an elevation of approximately two feet higher than the Ebright benchmark.

-Nonetheless, the Highpointer’s Club and state of Delaware ask that folks to please limit their visit to the public marker on Ebright Road instead of trespassing in search of a small spot that might be higher elsewhere.
+Nonetheless, the Highpointer’s Club and the state of Delaware ask that folks please limit their visit to the public marker on Ebright Road instead of trespassing in search of a small spot that might be higher elsewhere.

 TRIP SUMMARY

 Yet, as we found ourselves visiting family in New Jersey this Christmas, I simply couldn’t pass up the short one-hour drive down to Delaware.
-I really wanted to snag my 25th high point before the end of 2020.
+I wanted to snag my 25th high point before the end of 2020.

 When we finally turned up Ebright Road though, I could see the bright orange radio tower ahead.
 And then we saw the open field and the brightly-colored blue Ebright Azimuth sign in front of it.
 My worries were for naught.
-The sidewalks were clear and the snow was melting quick.
+The sidewalks were clear and the snow was melting quickly.

-It seems like the neighborhood is fairly used to people coming in search of this spot.
-Not only had the town put in a stop sign (so pedestrians could make their way safely across Ebright Road), but there was an island several feet in front of the sidewalk to make it easier to snag a good photo without blocking traffic.
+It seems like the neighborhood is fairly accustomed to people coming in search of this spot.
+Not only had the town put in a stop sign (so pedestrians could make their way safely across Ebright Road), but there was an island several feet in front of the sidewalk to make it even easier to snag a good photo without blocking traffic.

 After a quick photo with the sign, it was time to find the bronze-colored survey benchmark in the ground.
-It was only about 50 feet away (down near the section of sidewalk that bizarrely zigzags), but when we got there, it was completely hidden by a muck and mud from the melting snow.
+It was only about 50 feet away (down near the section of sidewalk that bizarrely zigzags), but when we got there, it was completely hidden by muck and mud from the melting snow.
 If I hadn’t known to look for it, I might have missed it entirely!

 details